caspersg/last-motion.nvim/README.md

             prev_key = "<C-w>W",
         },

-        -- next_func and prev_func: when there's a function to call instead of a key -- These need new keymaps, as they don't already ones {
+        -- use next_func and prev_func when there's a function to call instead of a key {
             desc = "[d]iagnostic",
             next = "]d",